 Modern homes in South Africa must be built in accordance with the SANS compliant legislation.
 This legislation came into effect as of January 2013.
 The Home Insulation Energy Saving will increase substantially with this legislation

 Up to 70% on home insulation energy benefits.
 The growing trend for homeowners is to become a passive home.
 A passive home is constructed used the best insulating materials that are equally eco-friendly.
 A passive home has far more home insulation energy benefits.

 Double Glazing on windows, temperature control, and water heating have all be addressed to improve energy savings.
 Installing Reflective film or replacing windows with double-glazing brings considerable energy savings fast.

 Floor insulation products like Isoboard can be used before pouring the concrete floors.
-This is the best way to insulate passive homes.
-From the building, stage has your goal in mind.
+This is the best way to insulate passive homes at the building stage.
 The idea is to cover windows, wall, roof space as well as floors.
 Air leakage in your home is your enemy this must be avoided at all cost.

 It is always best to insulate a property at the time of construction, it is easier and those difficult to reach places are accessible.
 However, any insulation is better than no insulation and simple things such as using curtains or sealing windows with tape can make an impact on your energy bill.

 If you want to know how much money a well-insulated home could save you speak to an expert and ask for an audit of your home.
 You will be amazed at how much you can save.